 An eight-mile circular route, this walk takes in varied and ancient woodland, with plenty of interesting sights to see on the way.
 A peaceful and relaxing stroll, plenty of dogs walk the trail with their owners, and after completing the full course you can put your feet up and have a bit of respite while they curl up in bed for a well-earned snooze.

 Enjoy even more frolics in the forest from our dog-friendly Cotswolds cottages.

 Return to one of our dog friendly cottages in the South West after your days of walking and wearing one another out.
 All of our properties welcome your magnificent mutt, ensuring both humans and dogs have a comfortable and truly pawsome stay.

-Don't worry if these walkies aren't quite for you, we've also hunted out the best walkies in the north of England and the best walks in Scotland too!
+Don't worry if these walkies aren't quite for you - we've hunted out the best dog walks all over the UK!